reyajup60/Ecommerce-Sales-Profit--Analysis/PowerBI_Dashboard_Guide.md

 # Power BI Dashboard Guide
 ### E-commerce Sales & Profit Analysis Dashboard

 This document is a complete build specification for the Power BI dashboard.
-A `.pbix` file cannot be generated in this environment (Power BI Desktop is a Windows application with no file-format library support here), so this guide gives everything needed to build it in Power BI Desktop in under an hour.
+"Power BI dashboard was built in Power BI Desktop — see screenshot below."

 ---